Why There's No Such Thing as an Unwanted Child

 One of the most common — and saddest — aspects of the adoption narrative is the idea that an adopted child is an “unwanted baby.”
 Here at American Adoptions, we know that every adoptee is loved and cherished by all members of their family — biological and adoptive — and we’re here to set the record straight.

 Below, we’ve gathered some important things that everyone should know about the reality of “unwanted babies” in adoption.
-To learn more about the truth of adoption, you can always contact our agency at 1-800-ADOPTION.
+To learn more about the truth of adoption, you can always request free information online.

 A Prospective Birth Mother’s Feelings